raspiduino/a6lte-kvm-old/README.md

 This is the stock kernel source for SM-A600G, originally from [Samsung Opensource page](https://opensource.samsung.com/uploadSearch?searchValue=sm-a600g) with the file `SM-A600G_SEA_PP_Opensource.zip`, and the source has been patched for KVM support (so you can run VMs on your phone with `qemu-kvm`).

 ## Why?
-For running VMs on your phone, probably Windows 10/11 ARM :)
+For running VMs on your phone, probably Windows 10/11 ARM :) , but we need to patch the guess OS first.
+See XDA thread.

 ## How?
 Originally from @sleirsgoevy 's patch for SM-A600FN [here](https://github.com/sleirsgoevy/exynos-kvm-patch)